Episcopal Health Foundation

 • Success Rate: Not publicly available

-• Decision Time: ~5 months (LOI to award notification)
+• Decision Time: Approximately 5 months (LOI to award notification)

 • Grant Range: Not publicly specified

-• Geographic Focus: 57 counties in Episcopal Diocese of Texas (serving 15 million people across 80 counties)
+• Geographic Focus: 81 counties in the Episcopal Diocese of Texas (serving 15 million people)

 Contact Details